 The falls can be viewed safely from a purpose built platform.
 Which is a popular place for photographers.
 It makes an especially beautiful scene in the springtime when a bed of daffodils creates a stunning carpet below the falls.

 The Bridge House, Ambleside things to do and see

 The Bridge house ambleside is a popular attraction that tourists come to see and have their photo taken by.
 It amazingly dates back to the 17th century, when it was built by a local influential Ambleside family, the Braithwaites.
 The family used the Bridge house to access their lands across Stock beck and also as an apple store.
 Since the 17th century it has had many uses, it has been a chair maker’s, a counting house for the mills at Rattle ghyll, a cobblers and unbelievably, home to a family of eight.

 Galava Roman Fort, Ambleside things to do and see

 A short walk from Brathay Lodge Guesthouse is the Roman fort of Galava, originally a wooden construction built to house a 200 strong garrison in the 1st Century when soon after it was abandoned.
 Some time later in the second century, probably under Hadian’s rule it was demolished and rebuilt in stone and upgraded to house 500 men.You can see the fort’s layout today since its excavation between 1914 and 1920, artifacts from the dig are held in the kendal museum, which include a tombstone of a clerk killed by enemy action.

 Find out what’s going to be on in the area during your stay, or find out what’s happening then plan your stay?
 Either way, there’s plenty to see and do! in Ambleside and the surrounding area.
 Follow this link to see all upcoming events in Ambleside and the surrounding area.

-You’re spoilt for choice when it comes to dining in Ambleside.
-To the left you will see a map highlighting some of the restaurants available in just a short walk. […]
+You’re spoilt for choice when it comes to dining out in Ambleside.
+Click on the link to see some of the restaurants available.